If youโve discovered or suspect that your child is purging, it can be deeply alarming and confusing. You may be wondering: Why would they do this?

 Diet culture as a reason we purge

 Often when a person is binge eating, they are driven by extreme bodily needs.
-They enter a state of emotional disconnection.
-It’s as if the body turns the mind off so that it can take over and get what it needs.
+In fact, restricting food is the No. 1 reason for binge eating.
+When binge eating, people enter a state of emotional disconnection.
+Itโs as if the body turns the mind off so that it can take over and get what it needs.

 Even people who maintain very restricted diets and eat very little food may engage in purging.
 They believe it is necessary to maintain their diet and/or low weight.
 In this way, purging can become a part of maintaining a diet.
 It may occur even without binge-eating episodes.